Eppinguin/uvtt-importer/README.md

 - **High**: Optimizes images to around 49MB with better quality
 - **None**: No compression, uses original image format (may fail for very large files)

+## Installing

+The extension can be installed from https://uvtt-importer.pages.dev/manifest.json

 ## Development

 1. Clone the repository